The who’s who of ancient people

 Inuit – Unknown to present

-The real age of the Inuit people will forever remain unknown, but its thought they descended from people who migrated from Asia tens of thousands of years ago.
-The Inuit people live in Greenland, Alaska and Canada but shouldn’t be confused with the term Eskimo.
+The real age of the Inuit people will forever remain unknown, but it is thought they descended from people who migrated from Asia tens of thousands of years ago.
+The Inuit people live in Greenland, Alaska, and Canada but shouldn’t be confused with the term Eskimo.
 The Inuit are genetically different from the tribes that can be found living in the northern reaches of Russia and Europe who all have their own names.
-The word Eskimo is a blanket term used to describe people who live this lifestyle, and its no different from referring to someone who’s white as being simply European.
+The word Eskimo is a blanket term used to describe people who live this lifestyle, and it’s no different from referring to someone who’s white as being simply European.

 Mayans – 250 AD to 900 AD